mschubert90/Pong_DQN/README.md

 # Pong_DQN
+This repository contains an implementation of a Deep Q-Network (DQN) agent that learns to play Atari's Pong using reinforcement learning.

-DQN implementation for solving playing ATARI Pong.
-This repository is based on https://github.com/bhctsntrk/OpenAIPong-DQN.
+Note: This project is based on bhctsntrk/OpenAIPong-DQN.